An opportunity to work one-on-one with a therapist for guidance and support.

 Our Therapists Who Specialize in this Area

-More info Anna Schupp PsyD, LP
+More info Anna Schupp, PsyD, LP Co-Founder, CCO

-Anna Schupp, PsyD, LP
+Anna Schupp, PsyD, LP, Co-Founder, CCO

 Too often we allow our fear, guilt or disbelief to stop us from living our best story.
 We stay stuck in relationships, jobs or other situations that no longer serve us, zap our energy and leave us feeling unfulfilled.
 We put other people’s needs ahead of our own and are left feeling confused about or disconnected from our purpose and passion in life.
 Deep down, many of us can’t shake that feeling that there is more for us if we can only muster up the courage to change.